The Story of Global Ordnance: The Iron Fist

 The setting wasn’t a studio or an office.
 It was a converted 2003 Ford E250 — a former wheelchair van we stripped down and rebuilt into something resembling a home.
 A bed with two dog crates underneath, a work table, a 28-inch monitor on a stand, and solar panels on the roof keeping everything running.
 That’s where this game was made.

 The road itself turned out to be something else entirely.
 American roads are awesome and endless.
 Over the months we spent crossing the country, we met writers, composers, Hollywood actors, and countless people whose stories we never would have encountered otherwise.
-Some of this code was written in Walmart and Cracker Barrel parking lots, some on the beach, some in the forest, some in the mountains.
+Some of this code was written in Walmart and Cracker Barrel parking lots, some on the beaches, some in the forests, some in the mountains.
 We are genuinely fond of this place and the people in it.

 It didn’t start as an ambitious project.
 Honestly, it started as something to make sitting on the toilet a little less boring.
 But somewhere along the way, Alex started thinking other people might enjoy it too.
 That turned out to be a harder problem than expected — and a much more interesting one.